viktorchernev/DescribeDocumentation/documentation.markdown/reference/developer-reference/describe-parser/Ast/Minor Branches.md

         Title - The Leaf Node representing the Title of the Link object.
         Letter - The Leaf Node representing the Letter of the Link object.
         CloseBracket - The Leaf Node representing the closing bracket of the Link object.
-        HasTitle - Wether this Link object contains a Title.
+        HasTitle - Weather this Link object contains a Title.
-        HasLetter - Wether this Link object contains a Letter Leafs - Get the Leaf Nodes that make the Link object.
+        HasLetter - Weather this Link object contains a Letter Leafs - Get the Leaf Nodes that make the Link object.
         Children - Get the Leaf Nodes that make the Link object, as objects.
         Position - Gets the position of this link node within the source code.